 Why Do You Love?

-In the Gospel’s Jesus used an occasion to help illustrate the difference between himself and the many others who claimed to be leading people to God.
+In the book of John, we find an occasion when Jesus illustrated the difference between himself and the many others who claimed to be leading people to God.
 Jesus said,

 11 I am the good shepherd.
 The good shepherd lays down his life for the sheep.
 12 He who is a hired hand and not a shepherd, who does not own the sheep, sees the wolf coming and leaves the sheep and flees, and the wolf snatches them and scatters them.
 13 He flees because he is a hired hand and cares nothing for the sheep.
 14 I am the good shepherd.
 I know my own and my own know me,15 just as the Father knows me and I know the Father; and I lay down my life for the sheep.
 (John 10:11-15)

-There’s a lot we could talk about in that passage, but what I want you to see right now is that at the end of the day the most notable difference between Jesus and everybody else claiming to lead God’s people was the love Jesus has for the people He’s leading!
-The hired hand leads the sheep first and foremost for his own benefit, however, the good shepherd leads the sheep for the benefit of the sheep, to the point the good shepherd lays his life down for the sheep.
-This is clearly Jesus teaching us that He has come to die to rescue us from the curse of sin, but it can’t be missed that he’s also teaching us why - He sincerely loves us and wants us to have life!
+There’s a lot we could talk about in that passage, but all we need to see at this point is that at the end of the day, the most notable difference between Jesus and everybody else claiming to lead God’s people was the love Jesus has for the people He’s leading!
+The hired hand leads the sheep first and foremost for his own benefit.
+However, the good shepherd leads the sheep for the benefit of the sheep, to the point that the good shepherd lays his life down for the sheep.
+This is clearly Jesus teaching us that He has come to die to rescue us from the curse of sin, but it can’t be missed that He’s also teaching us why—He sincerely loves us and wants us to have life!

-Similarly, in our study through the meat of the groundbreaking letter to the churches in Galatia, we find a break from the intense academic driven arguments to try and build an intellectual framework for the believers in Galatia to run from religion and into a relationship with God by the grace of Christ through faith.
-It still builds the argument, but the method is no longer a doctrinally driven proof but rather a truly personal appeal.
-As such, Paul gives us two contrasting testimonies that expose the heart of those preaching religion in Jesus’ name, with the heart of he and his team who were preaching the actual Gospel of Christ for the sake of Christ’s name and the life of those they were preaching it to.
+Similarly, in the middle of this groundbreaking letter to the churches in Galatia, we find a break from the intense, academically driven arguments to try and build an intellectual framework for the believers in Galatia to run from religion and into a relationship with God by the grace of Christ through faith, so that Paul can speak on a very personal level that shows his sincere love for the people he’s writing to.
+It still builds the argument, but the method is no longer a doctrinally driven proof but a truly personal appeal as a shepherd.
+In so doing, Paul gives us two contrasting testimonies that expose the heart of those preaching religion in Jesus’ name, with the heart of he and his team who were preaching the actual Gospel of Christ for the sake of Christ’s name and the abundant life of those they were preaching it to.

 Galatians 4:11-20 presents two contrasting testimonies.